barneyb/lgrep/README.md

 `lgrep` is a `grep`-like utility which better understands log files.
 Log records in log files often correspond to lines of text, but not always.
 Since `grep` only understands lines of text, this can require some gymnastics to extract full log records.
-Concretely, this 11-line log file contains four log records (of one, eight, one, and one lines):
+Concretely, `app.log` is an 11-line file containing four log records (of one, eight, one, and one lines):

 ```
 % cat app.log